Salary – Noun (c): a fixed amount of money paid to someone for the work the person is employed to do, esp. the amount paid every year.

 As with all commission agreements, these percentages and other items may change at any time.
 For the most part, they have been unchanged for 18+ years while I have been selling Disney, and they are unlikely to change much in the future, but there is always a possibility.

 Well, that depends on a lot of factors.
 Just to name a few:

-- Time – How much time will you be working as a ravel Agent?
-Is this a full-time job or part-time gig?
+- Time – How much time will you be working as a travel Agent?
+Is this a full-time job or a part-time gig?
 Do you want to just do it for fun or do you intend this to be a livelihood?